tonysathre/CitrixAutoDeploy/README.md

 |8|<pre>Post-task output<br><br>_Some script output_</pre>|

 ### Pre and post deployment tasks
 You can define a script to run in the [`citrix_autodeploy_config.json`](citrix_autodeploy_config.json.example) before each machine is created, and after each machine is created.
 This can be useful for things such as putting a machine in maintenance mode or registering it with your CMDB.
+A couple examples are included in [`post-task-examples`](post-task-examples) folder.

 Here is an example post-task that puts the newly created machine into maintenance mode, and then powers it on: